doitintl/kubeip/README.md

  - Edit the `image` to match your container image path, i.e. `gcr.io/$PROJECT_ID/kubeip`

 By default, kubeIP will only manage the nodes in default-pool nodepool.
 If you'd like kubeIP to manage another nood-pool, please update the `KUBEIP_NODEPOOL` setting in `deploy/kubeip-configmap.yaml` file before deploying.
-You can also update the `KUBEIP_LABELKEY` and `KUBEIP_LABELVALUE` to control which static external IP addresses the kubeIP will look for to assign to your nodes. `KUBEIP_FORCEASSIGNMENT` which defaults to true will check on startup and every 5 minutes if there are some nodes in the pool that are not assigned to a reserved address.
-If such nodes will be found then kubeip will assign a reserved address (if one is available to them)
+You can also update the `KUBEIP_LABELKEY` and `KUBEIP_LABELVALUE` to control which static external IP addresses the kubeIP will look for to assign to your nodes.

+The `KUBEIP_FORCEASSIGNMENT` which defaults to true will check on startup and every 5 minutes if there are some nodes in the node-pool that are not assigned to a reserved address.
+If such nodes will be found then kubeIP will assign a reserved address (if one is available to them)

 Deploy kubeIP by running